 Go into the installation directory, and navigate into the sub directory HDB_LCM_LINUX_X86_64.

 Out of that directory, start:

-On the next screen, select Install New System.
+Select Install New System.

 As HANA System ID (SID), you must provide the same SID as you provided Microsoft when you ordered the HANA Large Instance deployment.
 Choosing a different SID causes the installation to fail, due to access permission problems on the different volumes.

-For the installation path, use the /hana/shared directory.
-In the next step, you provide the locations for the HANA data files and the HANA log files.
+Provide the locations for the HANA data files and the HANA log files.

 The SID you specified when you defined system properties (two screens ago) should match the SID of the mount points.
 If there is a mismatch, go back and adjust the SID to the value you have on the mount points.

-The next two screens are not shown here.
+The next two screens aren't shown here.
 They enable you to provide the password for the SYSTEM user of the SAP HANA database, and the password for the sapadm user.
 The latter is used for the SAP Host Agent that gets installed as part of the SAP HANA database instance.